 Fact:

 People with diabetes benefit from the same healthy diet that is good for everyone else: plenty of whole grains and fruits and vegetables, with a limited amount of fat and refined sugar.
-Simple logic in a diabetic diet is choosing colours (green leaves, vegetable, fruits) and avoid white (rice, Maida, sugar) in your diet.
+However, it’s essential to emphasize that people with diabetes should monitor carbohydrate intake, as the amount and timing of carbs directly impact blood glucose levels.
+Simple logic in a diabetic diet is choosing colours (green leaves, vegetable, fruits) and avoid white (rice, Maida, sugar) in your diet and be mindful about portions.

 Dr. K. Baraneedharan M. D, Senior Consultant Diabetologist,